appsecco/docker-data-science-toolbox/readme.md

 ### How to use docker container

-The simple and quick way to use this `docker-dst` is as follows.
+The simple and quick way to use this `data-science-toolkit` is as follows.

 **Softwares required to use docker container**